djb1988/Black-Litterman-Project/README.md

-Constucuting a profitable ESG consistent portfolio using Black-Litterman framework and quadratic programming.
+Constructing a profitable ESG consistent portfolio using Black-Litterman framework and quadratic programming.